pombreda/ximenez/doc/README.txt

 Developing your own plug-ins ............................

-An exhaustive guide to develop your own plug-ins can be found in ``plugins.txt``.
+There is an `exhaustive guide`_ to develop your own plug-ins.

+.. _exhaustive guide: develop-plugins.txt

 Requirements